eleafeit/brettgall.hugo/content/post/2019-12-03-conjoint-power-simulations.md

 To this end, I developed some code to analyze the effects of design and modeling choices - such as estimand choice or choices over the number of participants, attributes and tasks  - on the statistical power of conjoint designs via simulation in R and packaged some of it in tutorial to help others develop their own code.
 By laying out the logic behind each step of the code and providing some canned functions (and discussion of how to modify the code to your own analyses), hopefully you will have some building blocks for your own analyses.

-You can find the tutorial here: [Simulation-based power calculations for conjoint experiments](https://www.dropbox.com/s/4y0mwwbjm49chvr/simulating_conjoint_power_in_r.html?dl=0)
+You can download the tutorial here: [Simulation-based power calculations for conjoint experiments](https://dl.dropbox.com/s/4y0mwwbjm49chvr/simulating_conjoint_power_in_r.html?dl=0)